-The Classifier Mask subfield specifies a bitmap in which bits that have the value 1 identify a subset of the classifier parameters whose values need to match those of the corresponding parameters in a given MSDU for that MSDU to be classified to the TS of the affiliated TSPEC.
+When the Classifier type is a value less than or equal to 5, the Classifier Mask subfield specifies a bitmap in which bits that have the value 1 identify a subset of the classifier parameters whose values need to match those of the corresponding parameters in a given MSDU for that MSDU to be classified to the TS of the affiliated TSPEC.
 The bitmap is ordered from the LSB to the MSB, with each bit pointing to one of the classifier parameters of the same relative position as shown in this subclause based on classifier type.
 An incoming MSDU that failed to be classified to a particular TS may be classified to another active TS based on the frame classifier for that TS.
 If, however, all the frame classifiers for the active TS have been exhausted, the MSDU does not belong to any active TS and is classified to be a best-effort MSDU.
 In cases where there are more bits in the bitmap than classifier parameters that follow, the MSBs that do not point to any classifier parameters are reserved.

+When the Classifier Type is equal to 6, the Classifier Mask subfield specifies a bitmap in which every two bits correspond to one field of the MAC header, as specified in Figure 8-xx1.
+Setting the LSB of the 2 bits to 1 indicates the use of the corresponding MAC Header field for comparison, and setting the LSB of the two bits to 0 indicates the corresponding MAC header field is not used for comparison, and the corresponding Match Specification is not included in the Classifier.
+The setting of the MSB of the two bit to 1 indicates the inclusion of the corresponding MAC Header Filter (a bit mask) in the corresponding Match Specification; the setting of the MSB of the two bits to 0 indicates the MAC Header Filter is not included in the corresponding Match Specification and every bit of the Match Specification, if included in the Classifier Parameter, needs to be compared.
+If an optional MAC Header field needs to be compared, the LSB of the two bits in the Classifier Mask corresponding to the optional MAC header field shall be set to 1, and an MPDU that does not include the optional field is not a matching MPDU.

+Table 8-xx1—Classifier Mask for Classifier Type (6)